wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 * Reduce risk of downtime from better reliability
 * Reduce risk of breach from better guardrails
 * Compliance with regulatory demands (central source of truth, imutable, automated processes)
+<br /><br />

+<a target="_blank" href="https://www.linkedin.com/in/lkysow/">Canadian</a> <a target="_blank" href="https://github.com/lkysow">Luke Kysow</a>, Principal Engineer on Consul at HashiCorp, top contributor to <a target="_blank" href="https://github.com/hashicorp/consul-k8s">hashicorp/consul-k8s</a>, wrote in his <a target="_blank" href="https://learning.oreilly.com/library/view/consul-up-and/9781098106133/" title="June 2022">BOOK: "Consult: Up and Running"</a>:

+> "A small operations team can leverage Consul to impact security, reliability, observability, and application delivery across their entire stack —- all without requiring developers to modify their underlying microservices."

+<a target="_blank" href="https://github.com/consul-up/examples">Code for the book</a> is organized according to the book's chapters:

+1. Service Mesh 101
+2. Introduction to Consul
+3. Deploying Consul
+4. Adding Services to the Mesh
+5. Ingress Gateways
+6. Security
+7. Observability
+8. Reliability
+9. Traffic Control
+10. Advanced Use Cases
+<br /><br />

+<a target="_blank" href="https://github.com/consul-up/birdwatcher">birdwatcher app</a>

+and <a target="_blank" href="https://discord.com/channels/938313456942190622/938313457638453250">Discord server</a> for the book)

 ### Addressing Complexities